 The second problem remains though.
 How does virtue ethics compose the moral bullseye?
 How does it identify and harmonize duties: to ourselves, to those we love, and to strangers?
 How can it resolve our tribalist instincts and still maintain the equity necessary to avoid injustice to strangers?

 That may well be, but the preference we show family and friends must be an anomaly in that pursuit of equity.
 How can morality allow that and still claim to be both equitable and just?
 Aristotle answered that question by saying, “If all men were friends, there would be no need for justice.”
 We may acknowledge that strangers are due our collaboration for common goals like economic cooperation and obedience to law, but because we love family and friends and because at least some of that love is rooted in a mutual dependence for the satisfaction of needs only met by those we love, we give them a generosity beyond justice.
 We find it almost demeaning to resort to justice in dealing with them, as when loved ones resolve their disputes in Family Court.
-Justice is appropriate for strangers.
+Recent feminist criticism has reminded us that justice must be families’ minimum goal rather than their maximum as it is with strangers.
 Love willingly gives more, or at least we think it should.
 Equity requires that we give all their due, but nothing forbids us from giving to those we love more than their due and even to forego any part of that calculation of justice.
+We are wise to approach families this way, for familial life is far too intimate, its circumstances too changeable, its give-and-take too fluid, for calculations of justice to arbitrate its undistilled experiences.
+Love replaces justice in intimate circumstances.
 And so it is that we make that more strenuous effort at least in part because we feel the duty to and, if we have developed good habits, also because we desire to.
 When we find ourselves unable to meet our own needs because of circumstance or misfortune, we instinctively turn first to those we love for assistance, and that reliance depends on a similar practical appeal to the knowledge that directs choice.
 Just as we know our own needs better than those we love, so too do those we love know them far better than strangers.
 This explains why the principle of subsidiarity forms an indispensable support for virtue ethics.
 It asks loved ones to act on behalf of those unable to meet their own needs not in justice but in love, and obligates strangers and government as the aggregate of strangers-writ-large only for a small subset of common needs and for an even smaller duty when subsidiarity fails without fault.
 This set of preferences sets up a three-ring moral bullseye: self, those we love, and strangers.
 It regards all three as inescapable human categories founded upon our nature and our needs, our duties and our desires.
 Because the ring of family and friendship is small relative to the strangers in the world, we possess the means to meet the demands of love with reasonable consistency –one reason why our friends and kin are naturally self-limiting in number– but the difficulty of that effort must remind us of how impossible it would be to enlarge that privileged circle to all strangers just as our instinctive desire to extend love also reminds us of how cramped and limiting we would find to restrict such generosity to only ourselves.